frankjmontero/Study-notes/JS-Highlights-Notes.md

 ```
 <br>

+The function actually takes 3 arguments: item value, item index and the array itself but the example above uses only the value parameter.

 ##### **`map()`**

 Creates a new array by performing a function on each array element.
 It does not execute the function for array elements without values.